What is the math placement exam?

 How can I take the math placement exam?

-New students can access the math placement exam through their new student portal.
+New students can access the math placement exam through their myWCU account.
+Once logged in, there will be a link entitled First-Year Placement Examinations, under the Current Tasks section.
 Continuing students can access the exam as a course on D2L.
-Use a desktop or laptop computer rather than a phone or tablet so images and graphs display correctly.
+Use a desktop or laptop computer rather than a phone or tablet, so images and graphs display correctly.
 Mozilla Firefox is the recommended browser.

 Do I need to take the math placement exam even though I have AP or dual enrollment

 Yes.
-All first-year students need to complete the mathematics placement exam as part of the new student portal.
+All first-year students need to complete the mathematics placement exam.
 Advisors will also consider AP scores, dual-enrollment or transfer credits, etc. to make appropriate placements for first semester mathematics courses.

 I am a transfer student; do I need to take the math placement exam?